Skip to Main Content

 Learning through real-life experiences

 From Year 3 to Year 6 our students put their learning to the test through real-life activities.
 Our experiences include a student-led café and a maths-based banking program, where our students apply skills and test themselves.
-Our electives program gives our Year 4 - 6 students a unique opportunity to take on new challenges and learn new skills.
-These programs offer opportunities for your child to push boundaries, build their resilience and develop their confidence.
-Electives include:
+Our electives program, also known as our Future Skills Program, gives our Year 4 - 6 students a unique opportunity to take on new challenges and learn new skills.
+To learn more about our Future Skills Program and the clubs we offer, please visit our Extra-curricular page.

 Fundamental skills and growth

 Our Year 6 students become our school leaders.
-Their confidence has grown through our arts, sport and science programs, and this is their time to shine.
-Through Years 3 – 6 we continue to focus on developing strong literacy and numeracy skills.
+Their confidence has grown through our arts, sports and science programs, and this is their time to shine.
+Through Years 3 – 6, we continue to focus on developing strong literacy and numeracy skills.
 Our approach equips our students to develop the essential work habits that lay the foundation for future learning.

 Student learning and achievement